Glossary

 Slash command

 Section titled “Slash command”A shortcut that triggers a specific action in a plugin.
-Typed as /command-name in a Cowork session (e.g., /start, /reconciliation, /review-contract).
+Typed as /plugin-name:command in a Cowork session (e.g., /productivity:start, /finance:reconciliation, /legal:review-contract).
+When you type / in Cowork, a picker shows all available commands from your installed plugins.

 Sub-agent